-Instruct the rider to "pull the finger lever" and have them watch how the chain moves on the cassette.
+- Instruct the rider to "push the small lever" and have them watch how the chain moves on the cassette.

-Instruct the rider to "push the thumb lever" and have them watch how the chain moves on the cassette.
+- Instruct the rider to "push the big lever" and have them watch how the chain moves on the cassette.

 Goal: The objective here is to help the rider understand that (1) when the shifter levers are operated, the chain moves on the cassette and (2) that this only happens when the pedals are spinning.
 The later is an important lesson - in order for shifting to happen the rider must both (1) operate the shift lever and (2) spin the pedals.